fbpx

 All of our trip leaders are at least 19 and have to be 21 to drive our vehicles.
 The majority of our climbing guides are in their late 20s and early 30s and a few have been guiding and trip leading for more decades than they want to count.

 Leaders are registered Maine Trip Leaders or Registered Maine Guides, all have Wilderness First Responder certification or greater, all climbing instructors are certified Single Pitch Climbing Instructors or greater.
 Many have additional training in Leave No Trace, as lifeguards or as paddling instructors.
-We conduct personal background and driving checks on employees as well.
+We conduct annual personal background and driving checks on all employees as well.

 Each trip leader brings a unique perspective to camp.
 We prefer to hire leaders who have or are pursuing formal degrees in education, outdoor education or natural sciences.
 They all share a love of teaching and sharing in the natural world and have trip leading experience with their university outdoor programs, scouts or other organizations.